adrianiftode/Moq.ILogger/README.md

 }
 ```

-Then the such SUT-`ILogger` interactions with can be verified:
+Then interactions like the ones bellow can be asserted:

 ```csharp
 [Fact]